 Finally, remember the fundamentals.
 Eat healthy meals, get enough sleep, exercise regularly.
 When you’re stressed, it’s easy to let those things go.
 But don’t beat yourself up if you eat a whole bag of potato chips or stay up half the night watching Netflix.
 Be kind to yourself.
 That is perhaps the most basic - and important - well-being consideration of all.
 This is new to all of us, Brown says, and “new is hard.”
 Remember to give yourself a break.

-For more tips on how to handle life during COVID, visit our remote work landing page.
+For more tips on how to handle life while working remotely, visit our remote work landing page.

 Written by Laurel-Ann Dooley